 14. Have fun in the sun, with bubbles!

-15. Invite the kids into the kitchen and have them help you whip up thirst quenching beverages like fresh watermelon juice and this simple lemon infused water that’s so refreshing when served chilled, straight out of this 2 quart Bistro pitcher.
+15. Invite the kids into the kitchen and have them help you whip up thirst-quenching beverages like fresh watermelon juice and this simple lemon-infused water that’s so refreshing when served chilled, straight out of the water pitcher.

 16. Make fun crafts like toilet paper roll bird feeders (Smear peanut butter and honey on an empty toilet paper roll and roll it in bird seeds.
 Once done, hang it on the fence with yarn and a push-pin tack)